flatironinstitute/ccn-software-sfn-2025/docs/source/full/day1/phase_precession.md

 <div class="render-all">

 As an initial visualization of phase precession, we'll look at a single traversal of the linear track.
 First, let's look at how the timing of an example unit's spikes lines up with the LFP and theta.
-To plot the spike times on the same axis as the LFP, we'll use the pynapple object's method `value_from` to align the spike times with the theta amplitude.
+To plot the spike times on the same axis as the LFP, we'll use the pynapple object's method [`value_from`](pynapple.TsGroup.value_from) to align the spike times with the theta amplitude.
 For our spiking data, this will find the amplitude closest in time to each spike.
-Let's start by applying `value_from` on unit 177, who's place field is cenetered on the linear track, using `theta_band` to align the amplityde of the filtered LFP.
+Let's start by applying [`value_from`](pynapple.TsGroup.value_from) on unit 177, who's place field is cenetered on the linear track, using `theta_band` to align the amplityde of the filtered LFP.

-#### 10. Use the pynapple object method `value_from` to find the value of `theta_band` corresponding to each spike time from unit 177.
+#### 13. Use the pynapple object method [`value_from`](pynapple.TsGroup.value_from) to find the value of `theta_band` corresponding to each spike time from unit 177.

 </div>